-Pursuant to an Asset Purchase Agreement with Invitrogen, Invitrogen agreed to purchase Xcyte's T Cell expansion technology in exchange for \$5 million.
-The purchase price is subject to a post-closing adjustment pursuant to which the Company can be required to refund up to \$1 million to Invitrogen.
+On March 24, 2006 Xcyte completed an Asset Purchase Agreement (the "Asset Purchase Agreement") with Invitrogen Corporation, a Delaware corporation ("Invitrogen"), in which Invitrogen agreed to purchase Xcyte's T cell expansion technology known as the "Xcellerate Process" in exchange for \$5 million (the "Asset Sale").
+The purchase price is subject to a post-closing adjustment pursuant to which Xcyte can be required to refund up to \$1 million to Invitrogen.
+The assets subject to the agreement include intellectual property, the clinical data generated by Xcyte in the course of six clinical trials of the lead product, Xcellerated T Cells, as well as raw materials and equipment.

-On July 28, 2005, Group signed a convertible Loan Note Instrument consituting convertible unsecured loan notes.
+On July 28, 2005, Cyclacel Group plc signed a convertible Loan Note Instrument constituting convertible unsecured loan notes.
 On July, 28, 2005, it entered into a Facility Agreement with Scottish Enterprise, as lender, whereby Scottish Enterprise subscribed for £5 million (\$8.8 million) of the convertible loan notes.
-Upon the completion of the Stock Purchase, the convertible loan notes held by Scottish

-Enterprise converted into 1,231,527 preferred "D" shares in satisfaction of all amounts owed by Group under the convertible loan notes.
+Upon the completion of the Stock Purchase, the convertible loan notes held by Scottish Enterprise converted into 1,231,527 preferred "D" shares in satisfaction of all amounts owed by Group under the convertible loan notes.
 The number of preferred "D" shares that Scottish Enterprise received was calculated by dividing the principal amount outstanding under the loan note by £4.06.
 Scottish Enterprise retains the ability it had under the Facility Agreement to receive a cash payment should the research operations in Scotland be significantly reduced.
-However, Cyclacel will guarantee the amount potentially due to Scottish Enterprise which will be calculated as a maximum of £5 million less the market value of the shares held (or would have held in the event they dispose of any shares) by Scottish Enterprise at the time of any significant reduction in research facilities during the period ending on July 28, 2010.
+However, Cyclacel Limited will guarantee the amount potentially due to Scottish Enterprise which will be calculated as a maximum of £5 million less the market value of the shares held (or would have held in the event they dispose of any shares) by Scottish Enterprise at the time of any significant reduction in research facilities during the period ending on July 28, 2010.